 Q: How to observe the Aurora

-A: Yes, if you follow our recommendations you should enjoy some pleasant viewing.
+A: If you follow our recommendations you should be able to enjoy some pleasant Aurora viewing.

 Q: What causes the Aurora